-Effortless Experience Here is a fascinating new and hot concept in customer service: Predictive Consumption.
-I was working with my friends at SAP on an upcoming article and webinar, and we were discussing the concept of moving away from excellent customer service to effortless customer service.
+Effortless Customer Service Here is a fascinating new and hot concept in customer service: Predictive Consumption.
+I was working with my friends at SAP on an upcoming article and webinar.
+We were discussing the concept of moving away from excellent customer service to effortless customer service.
 What are customers looking for in the world of […]

 Here is a fascinating new and hot concept in customer service: Predictive Consumption.

-I was working with my friends at SAP on an upcoming article and webinar, and we were discussing the concept of moving away from excellent customer service to effortless customer service.
+I was working with my friends at SAP on an upcoming article and webinar.
+We were discussing the concept of moving away from excellent customer service to effortless customer service.

 What are customers looking for in the world of customer service?
 They want an easy, hassle-free, pleasant experience.